PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 ### Worm Titan
 Titan, Immutable, Moves and Captures up to 3 Spaces along Rook Lines, has properties listed below

-The Boundless: causes the Player Controlling it to lose the game immediately if it visits or passes through a Square it has already been on or passed through previously at any point in the game even if this would fulfill a victory condition such as Checkmate
+The Boundless: causes the Player Controlling it to lose the game immediately if it visits or passes through a Square it has already been on or passed through previously at any point in the game even if this would fulfill a victory condition such as Checkmate, cannot visit or pass through a Square it has already been on or passed through previously at any point in the game if this would Capture a Titan

 The Looming: must Move or Capture as an additional mandatory action that occurs at the end of its Controller's Turn, cannot Move or Capture otherwise except through its ability "The Contemptuous"